wellcaffeinated/intween/README.md

   , y: 10
 })

-frames.to('the next one') // transition to named frame
+manager.to('the next one') // transition to named frame

-frames.get() // get the state
+manager.get() // get the state

-frames.set({  }) // set the state
+manager.set({  }) // set the state

-frames.meddle({ }) // user meddling.
+manager.meddle({ }) // user meddling.
 Tracks changes for future snap back

-frames.nextFrame() // state look ahead
+manager.nextFrame() // state look ahead
-frames.prevFrame() // state look back
+manager.prevFrame() // state look back

-frames.step( timestep ) // if using like video
+manager.step( timestep ) // if using like video
-frames.next() // if using like slideshow
+manager.next() // if using like slideshow
-frames.prev()
+manager.prev()

-frames.export() // DEVELOPMENT tool. console.copy the current state for easier authoring
+manager.export() // DEVELOPMENT tool. console.copy the current state for easier authoring
 ```